FMSoftCN/hiBus/README.md

 In HybridOS, an important design idea is always implemented: data-driven.
-Regardless of whether it is a single app scenario or multiple apps scenarios, hiBus will act as the link between HybridOS app and the underlying functional modules; and even in the future, it will become the link between different device nodes in the LAN.
+Regardless of whether it is a single app scenario or multiple apps scenarios, hiDataBus will act as the link between HybridOS app and the underlying functional modules; and even in the future, it will become the link between different device nodes in the LAN.

-Some ideas of hiBus come from OpenWRT's uBus, such as passing data in JSON format.
+Some ideas of hiDataBus come from OpenWRT's uBus, such as passing data in JSON format.
-But compared to uBus, hiBus has the following important improvements:
+But compared to uBus, hiDataBus has the following important improvements:

-- Two types of underlying connection channels are provided: local Unix Domain Socket and Web Socket, so that modules developed in different programming languages can be easily connected to hiBus.
+- Two types of underlying connection channels are provided: local Unix Domain Socket and Web Socket, so that modules developed in different programming languages can be easily connected to hiDataBus.
 - Providing a basic security mechanism to determine whether an application or a remote node can subscribe to a specific event or call a specific procedure.
-- Considering that in the future, hiBus can provide services to other IoT device nodes in the local area network through Web Socket, we include host name information when subscribing to events and calling remote procedures.
+- Considering that in the future, hiDataBus can provide services to other IoT device nodes in the local area network through Web Socket, we include host name information when subscribing to events and calling remote procedures.
-- The redesigned hiBus protocol can avoid deadlock when the same app plays different roles.
+- The redesigned hiDataBus protocol can avoid deadlock when the same app plays different roles.

-HiBus includes the following three components:
+HiDataBus includes the following three components:

-1. HiBus server, an executable program which runs as a daemon in the system.
+1. HiDataBus server, an executable program which runs as a daemon in the system.
-1. HiBus cmdline, an executable program which provides an interactive command line program for test and debugging.
+1. HiDataBus cmdline, an executable program which provides an interactive command line program for test and debugging.
-1. HiBus library, an library which provides some APIs for clients to use hiBus easily.
+1. HiDataBus library, an library which provides some APIs for clients to use hiDataBus easily.

 For more information, please refer to: